Attorney David I. Fuchs

 A: Bike riders should always ride in the same direction with traffic, not against traffic.
 Why?
 Because riding against traffic has been shown to increase the risk of collision and has been demonstrated to be a factor in approximately 15 percent of accidents involving bikes and automobiles.
 It should be noted, however, that if a biker is riding on the sidewalk (if permitted by current local ordinances), he or she can ride in either direction, as a cyclist on the sidewalk will have the same rights as a pedestrian at that point.

 A: In some instances, your car insurance policy may provide you with coverage for your injuries, even if you were on your bike at the time of the crash.
 How much coverage you may be entitled to will be based on your policy’s specific terms.
 That said, you are encouraged to speak with a knowledgeable personal injury attorney who can properly advise you based on your specific set circumstances.
 In the majority of cases, your vehicle policy will not be your primary source of compensation after the accident.
 Instead, the at-fault driver will likely have the main obligation under the law to compensate you for your injuries and damages incurred.

 Individuals who have been involved in an accident while riding their bikes should seek legal help as soon as possible to ensure all their rights under the law are preserved.
-Contact The Law Offices of David I. Fuchs today for assistance.
+Contact David I. Fuchs, Injury & Accident Lawyer, P.A. today for assistance.